Jacob Blake's shooting shows America has a long way to go in its journey toward a racial reckoning - KVIA

 Hours after President Trump watched fireworks from the South Lawn to close the convention, thousands of people poured into the Lincoln Memorial on Friday.
 It was the 57th anniversary of the “I Have a Dream” speech by Martin Luther King Jr. at the March on Washington.

-“We will not be your docile slave,” Blake’s sister, Letetra Widman, told the crowd nearly a week after her brother was killed.
+“We will not be your docile slave,” Blake’s sister, Letetra Wideman, told the crowd nearly a week after her brother was shot.
 “We will not be your footstool to oppression… Black America, I hold you accountable.
 You must stand.
 You must fight, but not with violence and chaos.
 With self love.”

 A procession of speakers, including King’s son, Martin Luther King III, delivered impassioned calls for police and justice reform, and voter action in an event that evoked the historic 1963 march for civil rights and economic opportunity.

-Note: Correction: This story has been updated to correct the spelling of Letetra Wideman’s last name.